cfe316/cfe316.github.io/_drafts/exponential-cyl-mfp-deposition.md

 $$\int_0^{2\pi}\,d\theta\int_0^{2\pi} \,d\phi\, y(\phi, \theta, ...) = 2\pi\, \int_0^{2\pi}\, d\theta\, y(\phi=\pi, \theta, ...)$$

-where I've chosen $\phi=\pi$ to align with the image of particles moving leftward into a cross section of the cylinder.
+where I've chosen $\phi=\pi$ to align with the image (Figure 1) of particles moving leftward into a cross section of the cylinder.

 Thus, cancelling a $2\pi$ and the $\rho$ and $d\rho$, and combining the two $\sin\beta$ terms,